Susan paino

 Susan Paino

 Hello!
 My name is Susan Paino.
-I've been a dance arts educator since 1982 and have designed and led child/family dance classes and creative arts events for over 20 years.
+I'm a child-focused dance-arts educator, and I've designed and led child/family dance classes and creative arts events for over 25 years.

 My interest and flair for costume design is rooted in my early dance studies with the founder of Boston Ballet, E. Virginia Williams.
 At her home studio, I was surrounded by talented seamstresses who hand-built tutus and tiaras.
 I danced in the studios downstairs and watched the costume-making upstairs.